Key Precept: The end begins with judgment on God’s people.

 For that, we can keep getting back up and moving forward because victory in life is found in how we respond to the punches.

-The big difference between Judas’ and Peter’s betrayals of Jesus is that Judas gave up but Peter courageously faced up to his failure with his companion John as well as the Lord Jesus.
+The big difference between Judas’ and Peter’s betrayals of Jesus is that Judas gave up but Peter courageously faced up to his failure, with his companion John as well as with the Lord Jesus.

 “The first day of the week cometh Mary Magdalene early, when it was yet dark, unto the sepulchre, and seeth the stone taken away from the sepulchre.
 Then she runneth, and cometh to Simon Peter, and to the other disciple, whom Jesus loved, and saith unto them, They have taken away the Lord out of the sepulchre, and we know not where they have laid him.
 Peter therefore went forth, and that other disciple, and came to the sepulchre.”
 (John 20:1-3)

 “when Peter was come to Antioch, I withstood him to the face, because he was to be blamed.”
 (Galatians 2:11)